jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 ## Prerequisites

-If you're just joining in from this post then I recommend reading through the previous posts to gain of understanding of how we got here; or if you know what you're looking for the tl;dr provides a good summary.
+If you're just joining in from this post then I recommend reading through the previous posts to gain of understanding of how we got here; or if you know what you're looking for the tl;dr provides a summary.

 As always, the code for this post can be found on [GitHub](https://github.com/jdheyburn/terraform-examples/tree/main/aws-ssm-automation-3).